hsinyuehh/squirrel-tracker/README.md

 # Tools for Analytics Final Project: Squirrel Tracker
 ## Group Information
-Team 80 Section 2
+Team 80 Section 002
+##Members:
-Members: James Yang, Xinyue Li
+James Yang, Xinyue Li
 Uni: jy3026, xl2917
 ## Description
 This is the final project of Columbia IEORE4501 Tools for Analytics course.
-We build an application that can import the 2018 Central Park Squirrel Census data and allow his team to add, update, and view squirrel data.
+We build an application that can import the 2018 Central Park Squirrel Census data and sightings map, allowing the public to add, update, and view squirrels data.

 ## Features
 ### 1 Management Commands